China flag

 Visa and residency

-Focus cities: Major city options vary by lifestyle and budget.
-Local reality: public transport is practical, while housing tends to be manageable outside premium districts.
+Focus cities: Shanghai, Beijing, Guangzhou.
+Local reality: In Shanghai, public transport is practical, while housing tends to be manageable outside premium districts.

 Quick Stats